chase-ramsey/broadsheet/README.md

 After creating a profile and logging in, you'll have access to a news feed that you can curate yourself by selecting from some of the default feeds provided by the app and providing new RSS feeds from your own favorite media outlets.
 You can access your news by clicking on the **Your News** link in the navbar.

 If you haven't subscribed to any of your own feeds yet, the app will prompt you to do so when you first access your news.
 Each of the default RSS feeds will be listed for you to choose from, and you can also add your own favorite feeds by clicking on the **Add new** link on this screen.
 Enter your title for the feed (this is not necessarily the publication title that will appear when articles are fetched), paste in the RSS link, select a topic from the dropdown, and submit the form to add a new feed.
 After you subscribe to your initial feeds, you can access this screen again by clicking the **Add more feeds** link in the navbar when browsing your news.

+If subscribe to some feeds initially that you decide later you no longer want to follow, simply click the **Unsubscribe** link in the navbar while browsing your news, and you can select the feeds you don't want to see anymore.

+##### Saving articles

+When looking at a story in spotlight view, a link appears at the top of the story card that allows you to save the article.
+Saved articles appear in the "Your news" section of the site, and navigating here will also allow you to **Unsave** previously saved articles.
+You can save articles from either the "Latest news" or the "Your news" sections of the site.

+##### Commenting
+Commenting is just as simple as it looks: when in an article's spotlight view, type a new comment in the text input below the box where comments are displayed and submit the comment.
+Your comments and comments from other users appear in real-time, so you can always see what others are saying about articles you're interested in.
+Remember though, when an article is no longer one of the 10 latest from the outlet it's fetched from, your comments on that article will no longer be accessible.
+To save your conversation on a story, be sure to save the article.
+Then you and anyone else who has saved the article can continue talking.